microsoft/terminal/.github/actions/spelling/advice.md

 By default the command suggestion will generate a file named based on your commit.
 That's generally ok as long as you add the file to your commit.
 Someone can reorganize it later.

-:warning: The command is written for posix shells.
-If it doesn't work for you, you can manually _add_ (one word per line) / _remove_ items to `expect.txt` and the `excludes.txt` files.

 If the listed items are:

 * ... **misspelled**, then please *correct* them instead of using the command.